Freelancing Guide

 Hourly pricing

-Charge $50-200/hr for ongoing work, bug fixes, and feature additions.
+Charge an hourly rate for ongoing work, bug fixes, and feature additions.
 Hourly works for clients who need regular, undefined work.
-Start at $75/hr and raise by $25 every time you hit full capacity.
+Rates vary widely depending on experience and niche — raise your rate each time you hit full capacity.

 Best for: ongoing maintenance, feature work, retainers